Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Examples of -designs derived from numerical minimization

 \section{Examples of $t$-designs derived from numerical minimization}

-In contrast to cubatures with flexible weights, the construction of strong designs with few elements is a delicate issue, see \cite{Bachoc:2002aa,Bachoc:2004fk,Bachoc:2005aa} for single Grassmannians $\mathcal{G}_{k,d}$.
 Here, we shall construct some families of $1$-, $2$-, and $3$-designs in unions of Grassmannians.

-By numerically minimizing the energy functional \eqref{eq:ene func} we compute candidates for $t$-designs, i.e., $t$-designs up to machine precision.
-We verify exactness of our candidates by describing them analytically using group orbits and checking that the energy functional is minimized exactly.
-In each of the following examples, we have indeed first numerically minimized the fusion frame potential \eqref{eq:fft pot} by applying a conjugate gradient approach.
-Based on the observation that the Gram matrix of these numerical minimizers have particular structures, we looked for group orbits that describe them analytically.
-This way we were able to check that the lower bound of the fusion frame potential is attained not just up to machine precision but analytically, cf.~\eqref{eq:formula for T}.
+By numerically minimizing the energy functional \eqref{eq:ene func} using a conjugate gradient approach, cf.~\cite[Section 3.3.1]{Graf:2013zl}, we compute candidates for $t$-designs, i.e., $t$-designs up to machine precision.
+Based on the special structures of the Gram matrices of these numerical minimizers, we looked for group orbits that describe them analytically.
+Indeed ``beautifying'' our numerical results, we were able to analytically specify our candidates, which turned out to be exact minimizers.